nordic16/cmus-cheat-sheet/README.md

 # Introduction.
 cmus (C* music player) is a simple and reliable CLI music player for UNIX systems.
-<br>It's my personal choice when it comes to choose a CLI music player due to its ease of use, reliability and the features if offers.
+<br>It's my personal choice when it comes to choosing a CLI music player due to its ease of use, reliability and the features if offers.

 # Installation.
 This step depends on your package manager (pacman, apt, rpm, etc.).